-The LRS shall maintain a file of attorneys listed by city.
-On the application for membership in the LRS, each attorney shall designate the areas of practice preference in which the attorney will accept referrals.
+The LRS shall maintain a panel of attorneys listed by city and practice area.
+On the membership application each attorney shall designate practice areas in which the attorney is qualified and will accept referrals.
+Those attorneys choosing bankruptcy, high-conflict family law and felony criminal matters, an additional agreement must be signed.
 To be admitted to membership in the LRS, an attorney must:

 1. Be a member of good standing in the ISB and regularly practice in Idaho;

 2. Certify that he/she is competent to handle all areas of law for which he/she applies;